ccamel/awesome-ccamel/README.md

 - [goplus/c2go](https://github.com/goplus/c2go) - Convert C to Go
 - [goplus/xgo](https://github.com/goplus/xgo) - XGo is a programming language that reads like plain English.
 But it's also incredibly powerful — it lets you leverage assets from C/C++, Go, Python, and JavaScript/TypeScript, creating a unified software engineering ecosystem.
 Our vision is to enable everyone to become a builder of the world.
 - [goproxyio/goproxy](https://github.com/goproxyio/goproxy) - A global proxy for Go modules.
-- [goravel/goravel](https://github.com/goravel/goravel) - A full-featured Golang Development Framework.
+- [goravel/goravel](https://github.com/goravel/goravel) - The full-featured Golang Development Framework skeleton
 - [goraz/onion](https://github.com/goraz/onion) - Layer based configuration for golang
 - [goreleaser/goreleaser](https://github.com/goreleaser/goreleaser) - Release engineering, simplified
 - [gorilla/websocket](https://github.com/gorilla/websocket) - Package gorilla/websocket is a fast, well-tested and widely used WebSocket implementation for Go.